 Keywords: gambling disorder; player tracking data; longitudinal design; decision making; inhibitory control; cross-lagged panel design

 Online sports betting is growing in popularity worldwide due to its legalization in a growing number of international jurisdictions and technological advances.
 For example, legalization took place in U.S. states after a Supreme Court ruling in 2018 (Winters & Derevensky, 2019) or in Germany according to the new State Treaty on Gambling in 2021 (GlüStV, 2021).
 As a result, more and more people are participating in online sports betting.
 For example, the number of online sports bettors in the US market is expected to reach 52 million by 2028, which would be an increase of 15,6% (Online Sports Betting - US | Statista Market Forecast, 2023).
-Profits for online sports betting in the US are also growing, with sports betting apps generating 0,3 billion $ in revenue in 2018, rising to 7,4 billion $ by 2022 (Sports Betting App Revenue and Usage Statistics, 2023).
+Profits for online sports betting in the US are also growing, with sports betting apps generating 0.3 billion $ in revenue in 2018, rising to 7.4 billion $ by 2022 (Sports Betting App Revenue and Usage Statistics, 2023).

-Researchers and policymakers are concerned about the potential negative impact of such a large increase in online sports betting on individual health and public health, as cross-sectional studies have linked online gambling to a significant rate of gambling problems (Allami et al., 2021).
+Researchers and policymakers are concerned about the potential negative impact of such a large increase in the availability of online sports betting on individual health and public health, as increased availability leads to higher online sports betting participation and cross-sectional studies have linked online gambling participation to a significant rate of gambling problems (Allami et al., 2021).
 The general 12-month prevalence rates of GD are between 0.2 and 2.0 % (Kräplin & Goudriaan, 2018).
 To the best of our knowledge, there are no current international studies that specifically report the prevalence rates of GD among online sports bettors.
 A current study from Germany reported a 12-month prevalence rate of GD of 17.6% among those who report to (also) participate in online sports betting (Meyer et al., 2023).
 It remains unclear why exactly there is a link between online sports betting and higher GD rates.

 Established models of the etiology of GD (and other addictive behaviors) suggest that environmental, individual and gambling-related factors play a role in the development of GD (Blaszczynski & Nower, 2002; Brand et al., 2019; Bühringer et al., 2008).
 With an emphasis on psychological research, we will focus on impulsivity as one individual factor in our project.
 As impulsivity is a multifaceted construct, we will define it according to MacKillop et al. (2016) who proposed three independent facets of impulsivity: